Abacavir: Pharmacokinetics

 Abacavir is given orally and is rapidly absorbed with a high bioavailability of 83%.
 Solution and tablet have comparable concentrations and bioavailability.
 Abacavir can be taken with or without food.

 Abacavir can cross the blood–brain barrier.
 Abacavir is metabolized primarily through the enzymes alcohol dehydrogenase and glucuronyl transferase to an inactive carboxylate and glucuronide metabolites.
 It has a half-life of approximately 1.5-2.0 hours.
-If a person has liver failure, abacavir's half life is increased by 58%.
+If a person has liver failure, abacavir's half-life is increased by 58%.

 Abacavir is eliminated via excretion in the urine (83%) and feces (16%).
 It is unclear whether abacavir can be removed by hemodialysis or peritoneal dialysis.

 History

 Robert Vince and Susan Daluge along with Mei Hua, a visiting scientist from China, developed the medication in the '80s.

-Abacavir was approved by the U.S. Food and Drug Administration (FDA) on 18 December 1998, and is thus the fifteenth approved antiretroviral drug in the United States.
-Its patent expired in the United States on 26 December 2009.
+Abacavir was approved by the US Food and Drug Administration (FDA) in December 1998 and is the fifteenth approved antiretroviral drug in the United States.